Hong Kong leader says new US law, violence will harm economy

-HONG KONG (AP) — Hong Kong leader Carrie Lam said Tuesday that clashes between protesters and police last weekend have dampened her hopes that a recent lull in the violence would allow the territory’s economy to recover.
+HONG KONG (AP) — Hong Kong leader Carrie Lam said Tuesday that clashes between protesters and police last weekend have dampened her hopes that a recent lull in violence would allow the territory’s economy to recover.

 The government will soon launch a fourth round of measures to support business, protect jobs and offer economic relief, she told reporters after a weekly meeting with advisers.

-Six months of unrest have tipped an already weak economy into recession.
-The pro-democracy protests have become more violent over time, as the government has refused to give ground on most of the movement’s demands.
+Six months of unrest have tipped Hong Kong’s already weak economy into recession.
+The pro-democracy protests have become more violent over time as the government has refused to give ground on most of the movement’s demands.

 The last two weeks have been relatively quiet, as activists focused on winning district council elections that became a referendum on public support for the protests.